mbj4668/eclip/doc/eclip.md

 erlang term depends on the `type`, `args, `default` and `multiple` fields.

-In the parse result, each given option, and all opions with default values are collected into a map `result_opts()`, which maps the option's `name` to an `optval()`.
+In the parse result, each given option, and all options with default values are collected into a map `result_opts()`, which maps the option's `name` to an `optval()`.
 <pre><code>-type <a href="#type_opt">opt()</a> ::